 Make a habit of spot-checking your website on both the computer and mobile devices.
 You’ll be ahead of the game and your website will show it.

-The very basics – if nothing else – to ALWAYS have on your website:
+Here are the basics – if nothing else – to ALWAYS have on your website:

-- updated contact information
+- Updated contact information

-- mission and vision (your WHY)
+- Mission and vision (your WHY)

-- how a donor/volunteer can help
+- How a donor/volunteer can help